pmyjavec/go-refresher/README.md

 * Structs also support Embeded types, this is analoguous to mixins in Ruby.
 A Dog type can easily behave like an Animal by emdedding the Animal type and receiving all it's methods.
 * Go supports methods and can be defined similar to functions, just a receiver (usually a `struct`) needs to be specified `func (a *Animal) Eat()`, call a method with the `.` operator. `dog := new(Animal); dog.Eat()`
 * Interfaces are supported, easily ensuring anything pased into a function or method meets particular requirements.
+* Goroutines are functions capable of running concurrently
+* Channels allow Go-routines to communicate
+* `select` is similar to switch but for channels
+* Channels may be buffered, that is can receive only receive a specified amount of data and will block until the buffer channel is free